Supply Chain Design Tools: Optimizing Total Landed Cost in Uncertain Times

 Finance teams have become critical to this strategic shift.
 This is because companies need to maintain tight control on costs as there is a huge amount of change going on in the market.

 By optimizing total landed cost, companies can unlock demand, increase efficiency, and remain profitable in these uncertain times.
 However, it is not just about keeping the lowest cost.
 Supply chain operations also need to be optimized, so as to maximize supply chain resiliency in the face of rapid changes in the market.

-Listen to the recorded fireside chat with Head of Operational Consulting, Oliver Bridge from Grant Thornton UK, and supply chain expert, Mat Woodcock from Coupa who discuss and use examples, to demonstrate how companies manage disruption and break down silos to make the best decisions in the face of supply chain disruption.
+Listen to the recorded fireside chat with Head of Operational Consulting, Oliver Bridge, from Grant Thornton UK, and supply chain expert, Mat Woodcock, from Coupa who discuss and use examples, to demonstrate how companies manage disruption and break down silos to make the best decisions in the face of supply chain disruption.

 Here are some highlights from the conversation: